 - Defective patient identification software results in misinformation and potential injury or death

 Duty and Liability of Medical Device Companies

-Medical device manufacturing companies have a duty to properly test their products and ensure they are safe for consumer use before placing them on the market.
+Medical device manufacturing companies have a duty to properly test their products and ensure that they are safe for consumer use before placing them in the market.
 Numerous parties may potentially share liability for defective products, including the manufacturer, designer, importer, distributor and other pertinent parties.

 The manufacturer must notify the FDA in the event of a reportable death, serious injury or malfunction.
 Hospitals, outpatient clinics, diagnostic centers and other facilities that utilize medical devices also have a duty to report malfunctions, injuries and deaths, as do distributors and importers.

 Defective Medical Device Product Lawsuit